victorweeyide/projects/README.md

 Pong

 Two players – one controlling the left paddle using the W and S keys, and one controlling the right paddle using the up and down arrow keys – can move their own paddle up and down.
 A ball starts moving from the centre of the screen in a diagonal direction.
 When the ball hits a paddle, or the top or bottom of the screen, it bounces at an angle of 90 degrees.
 If the ball exits the left of the screen, the right player earns a point and the ball resets to the centre.
-If ball exits the right of the screen, the left player earns a point and the ball also resets to the centre.
+If the ball exits the right of the screen, the left player earns a point and the ball also resets to the centre.

 Shooter